Science and technology in Morocco: Digital economy

-In May 2019, the Digital Development Agency launched the Al Khawarizmi programme.
+In May 2019, the Digital Development Agency launched the Al Khawarizmi program.
 Endowed with a budget of MAD 50 million (c.
-US$5.6 million), the programme promotes research and development in artificial intelligence and big data through calls for research proposals.
+US$5.6 million), the program promotes research and development in artificial intelligence and big data through calls for research proposals.
 It is also encouraging entrepreneurship and fostering the diffusion of digital tools through means such as digital parks and a smart factory.

 Research trends

 Financial investment in research

 Morocco devoted 0.73% of GDP to research and development (R&D) in 2010, up from 0.64% in 2006.
 This is one of the highest ratios in the Arab world but remains less than half the world average (1.7% of GDP in 2013).

 In 2010, the business sector contributed 30% of domestic research spending, up from about 22% in 2001.
 Higher education contributed a further 45% of domestic research spending in 2010 and the government sector another 23%.Foreign sources contributed just 1.7% of domestic expenditure on research in 2010.
 Overall, the flow of foreign direct investment to Morocco has remained relatively steady since 2007, when it amounted to just over 3% of GDP.
 In 2013, it contributed 3.14% of GDP.

-The REMINEX Corporation (Research on Mines and Exploitation) is the most prominent research performer in the private sector and is a subsidiary of Omnium Nord Africain, the largest privately owned mining group in Morocco.
-Nemotek Technologie is also a big private player.
+Some research in Morocco is driven by private-sector research performers, including the REMINEX Corporation (a subsidiary of Omnium Nord Africain) and Nemotek Technologie.

 According to the Minister of Education, Vocational Training, Higher Education and Scientific Research, expenditure on R&D surged from 0.3% of GDP in 2016 to 0.8% in 2017, although these figures have not been independently verified.

 Morocco was ranked 67th in the Global Innovation Index in 2025.

 University graduates

 In 2010, there were 75,744 university graduates in Morocco.
-Of these just over one-third (27,524, or 36%) graduated in fields related to natural sciences, engineering and agriculture.
+Of these, just over one-third (27,524, or 36%) graduated in fields related to natural sciences, engineering and agriculture.
 Most graduated in natural sciences (17,046 students, or 62%), followed by engineering (9,393 students, or 34%).
 A further 1,085 students (4%) graduated in agricultural sciences.
-In terms of the gender breakdown, 22.5% of science graduates were women, compared to 12% of engineering graduates and 1.4% of agricultural graduates.
+22.5% of science graduates were women, compared to 12% of engineering graduates and 1.4% of agricultural graduates.

 Each year, 18% of Moroccan graduates head mainly for Europe and North America; this trend has led to calls for foreign universities to be established in Morocco and for the development of prestigious campuses.
-The Hassan II Academy of Science and Technology helps Moroccan scientists to network with their national and international peers, in addition to its role of recommending research priorities and evaluating research programmes.
+The Hassan II Academy of Science and Technology helps Moroccan scientists to network with their national and international peers, in addition to its role of recommending research priorities and evaluating research programs.